 There are numerous examples of African-American artists who were, and are, very successful in France.
-For example, Josephine Baker in the Twenties, Richard Wright in the Forties and James Baldwin in the Fifties.
+For example, Josephine Baker in the 20s, Richard Wright in the 40s and James Baldwin in the 50s.
 Yet for some, their accomplishments remain unknown and often uncelebrated in their native country.
-Thus was the case of my sister, Carole Denise Fredericks.
+Such was the case of my sister, Carole Denise Fredericks.
 I didn’t experience the full impact of Carole’s prominence and popularity in the French music industry until her untimely death in 2001.

 Carole had already lived in Paris for 22 years.
 She was a successful singer, but her contribution to French chanson was lost on me.
 As the point-person for our family, I was charged with the task of making the arrangements to retrieve Carole’s body from Dakar, Senegal, West Africa where she died, the victim of a massive heart attack two days after her 49th birthday.
 My four brothers wanted her buried near our parents in our hometown, Springfield, MA.
 I was coordinating the funeral arrangements from my home in upstate New York.
 It was a logistical nightmare given the time zones, language barrier, cultural differences, and siblings scattered around the globe.
 My phone was ringing non-stop.
 Conflict was in the air.

 Carole’s friends and colleagues asked that she be buried in Paris.
 We heard requests from the French Ministry of Culture that she find her eternal rest in France.
 “She is ours, notre Carole,” they said.
 “Her career was in France and here is where she should stay.”

 Mireille Mathieu & Caroline Fredericks - "On Veut du Jazz"